John Curtin: Political views

 From a young age, Curtin was active in both the Australian Labor Party and the Victorian Socialist Party, which was a Marxist organisation.
 While a member of the Victorian Socialist Party Curtin held strong anti-imperialist and anti-militarist views, and in opposition to the mainstream of the Labor movement, opposed racism due to his belief that racial hatred was used as a tool of the "exploiting class".
 Labor historian Graeme Osborne describes Curtin's stance as "anticipating Lenin in the view that imperialism was capitalism in its last stage".

 He wrote for radical and socialist newspapers.
 From 1911 until 1915, Curtin was employed as state secretary of the Timberworkers' Union.
 He was elected federal president of the union in 1914.
 During World War I he was a militant anti-conscriptionist; he was briefly imprisoned in December 1916 for refusing to attend a compulsory medical examination, even though he knew he would fail the exam due to his very poor eyesight.
 He also stood (unsuccessfully) as the Labor candidate for Balaclava in the 1914 federal election.
 The strain of this period led him to drink heavily and regularly, a vice which blighted his career for many years.
-He proposed to Elsie Needham, the sister of Labor Senator Ted Needham, on St Kilda Beach, and they were married on 21 April 1917 in the dining room of a private home in West Leederville.
+He proposed to Elsie Needham on St Kilda Beach, and they were married on 21 April 1917 in the dining room of a private home in West Leederville.

 Curtin moved to Perth, Western Australia, in 1917 to become an editor for the Westralian Worker, the official trade union newspaper.
 He settled in the suburb of Cottesloe where his residence is now heritage-listed as "John Curtin's House".
 He enjoyed the less pressured life of Western Australia and his political views gradually moderated.
 He joined the Australian Journalists' Association (AJA) in 1917 and was elected its Western Australian President in 1920.
 He wore his AJA badge (WA membership #56) every day he was prime minister.
 In addition to his stance on labour rights, Curtin was also a strong advocate for the rights of women and children.
 In 1927, the Federal Government convened a Royal Commission on Child Endowment, and Curtin was appointed as a member of that commission.